NTNU-IMT/fastships_hull_generator/README.md

 ## Running the examples

-Example scripts for running the package are included in the Examples directory, in the form of jupyter notebook documents.
+Example scripts for running the package are included in the examples directory, in the form of jupyter notebook documents.
 These can be opened in most editors, e.g. VS Code, or by installing and running Jupyter Notebook from the command line.
 See instructions on